mat-alcantara/jrm-compensados/README.md

-# jrm-compensados
-App developed with Typescript, Nextjs and Firebase to manage the company JRM Compensados.
-Ps: There's no code here, only a video demonstration.

 # JRM Compensados

 App developed with Typescript, Nextjs and Firebase to manage the company JRM Compensados.
 It's the second edition of the app that I developed to manage our company sector.
 The idea was to create a way to make easier the communication between production and sellers.